life at LIFT

 Not only do they share good times, but LIFT students learn to be there for each other in the hard times - struggles at home, difficult news, and especially the revelation and conviction of areas in each life that need to change.
 When students make the effort to be open and vulnerable with each other and commit to building real relationships, it's amazing to see how God uses the LIFT community to effect incredible change in the lives of each one.

 A major part of LIFT is the involvement we have in many different outreach projects both locally and regionally.
-This involvement includes Youth Club at the Methodist Church for junior and senior high schoolers and a library program for kids.
+This involvement includes at the church in town for junior and senior high schoolers and a library program for kids.
 Many of these kids come from unchurched families, so this is one of their only chances to meet, learn from, and be loved by godly men and women.
 LIFT students experience the joy of being involved in planting seeds in little souls, trusting God to continue working in each of them.

 Each semester brings other opportunities for involvement, including work on the beautiful Sacadaga River Walk, cleaning up the adopted stretch of highway, clearing ski trails at Oak Mountain, and even providing assistance chopping wood or with spring cleaning for local widows.
 God uses each of these experiences to continue to teach lessons about service and truly loving our neighbors as we work hard for His glory.